David3567/Antra-Share-Feb-2022/antraShares/README.md

 #data form child to parent b
-1.set @ouput in child .ts @output oname then emit to a function with data to tranfer 2.in parent .html event binding (oname)="methodName($event)" 3.in parent .ts and function methodName()
+1.set @ouput in child .ts @output oname then emit to a function with data to tranfer 2.in parent .html event binding (oname)="methodName($event)" 3.in parent .ts and function methodName()ls